 The aboriginal Dreamtime is a form of religion or evolutionary belief which is not well understood by non-indigenous people.

 There are many kinds of Spirits, depending on the tribe.
-For some, it’s snakes, for others animal-spirits.
+For some, it’s snakes, for others animal spirits.
 It is likely that the Yowie was one of these spirits, at least for some of the tribes.

 Physical appearance of the Yowie

 The Yowie looks a lot like other humanoid cryptids.
 The Yowie is a hairy, ape-like creature that stands 210 cm to 360 cm tall (6ft11 to 12ft) and had very large feet.
-It’s sometimes described to have white fur, but most of the time it has tan, black, or red/orange hair.
+It’s sometimes described to have white fur, but most of the time it has a tan, black, or red/orange hair.
 Which would make more sense, considering its habitat.
 The description of the tracks is very inconsistent.
 The shapes vary and the amount of toes varies too.
 Some say it has large canines and huge talons.
-Features more common among cryptids.
+Features are more common among cryptids.

-The face is dark and has a flat nose, heavy brow, no chin and little to no neck, and in some cases the feet are turned backward.
+The face is dark and has a flat nose, heavy brow, no chin, and little to no neck, and in some cases, the feet are turned backward.
 This is supposedly a flight tactic as hunters will follow the tracks in the wrong direction.
 This could explain why the Yowie has never been captured.

 Did you know the Queensland government had to replace the penis of the statue several times?
 They even put barbed wire around the statue.
 People kept stealing the penis.
 They finally gave up.
 The Yowie now stands on its pedestal without his manly-hood.